 › Can be used with other medications to lower cholesterol.

-› May cause diarrhea or raise your chance of getting colds.
+› Can cause diarrhea or increase your chance of getting colds.